Carter Co. School Board purchasing all K-8 student school supplies

-The Carter County Board of Education allocated 163,000 dollars from their fund balance to pay for all of their school supplies.
+The Carter County Board of Education allocated $163,000 from their fund balance to pay for all of their school supplies.
 The plan is to reimburse that money with pandemic emergency education ESSER funding through the CARES act.

 It is meant to be a financial relief to parents after a tough year thanks to the COVID-19 pandemic.